-Most dewatering operations – including those in the mining and mineral processing, coal, aggregates, cement, and asphalt, and chemical manufacturing industries – are looking for ways to reduce operating and maintenance expenses.
+Most dewatering operations – including those in the mining and mineral processing, coal, aggregates, cement, asphalt, and chemical manufacturing industries – are looking for ways to reduce O&M expenses.
 A key tool for reducing transportation and disposal costs in filter press operations can be found via achieving drier filter cake solids.

 Let’s start with some simple definitions.
 “Dewatering” is a physical method for reducing the water content from sludge.
 “Filter Cake” is the compacted solid or semisolid remaining after the pressure filtration dewatering process.

 Micronics is an expert in dewatering and all aspects of liquid/solid separation.
-Beyond supply of advanced filtration equipment, Micronics can assist you in identifying areas that will contribute to increased cake dryness and, consequently, help you reduce operating and maintenance (O&M) costs.
+Beyond the supply of advanced filtration equipment, Micronics can assist you in identifying areas that will contribute to increased cake dryness and, consequently, help you reduce O&M costs.

-Some of the areas we explore with clients include; proper selection of the filter cloth media for your slurry and operating conditions, proper selection of the filter plates, and adjusting process variable such as cycle time, cake thickness and feed pressure to achieve your objectives.
+Some of the areas we explore with clients include proper selection of the filter cloth media for your slurry and operating conditions; proper selection of the filter plates; and adjusting process variables such as cycle time, cake thickness, and feed pressure to achieve your objectives.
 Today’s filter presses – such as the automated sidebar and overhead beam presses – offer many more options for achieving much drier filter cakes and reducing operating expenses than ever before.
-With assistance from filtration experts, you can truly maximize your filtration equipment investment and O&M costs.
+With assistance from filtration experts, you can truly maximize your filtration equipment investment and reduce O&M costs.

 Here are just a few factors to consider as you seek to reduce expenses for transporting filter cake.